shasikiran-lab/EMF_SA_2/README.md

 # EMF_SA_2
 Application of Poisson’s and Laplace’s equations.
-Battlefield Potentials: How Poisson’s and Laplace’s Equations Power Modern Defence Technology
+Application of Poisson’s and Laplace’s Equations in Defence Technology

-NAME: MAALINI B N
+Author: MAALINI B N
-REG NO: 212224060136
+Reg No: 212224060136

-1. Introduction
+⭐ Introduction

-In advanced defence systems, electromagnetic fields, electrostatic forces, heat distribution, and potential differences determine how missiles track targets, how radars detect aircraft, and how secure communications remain stable in hostile environments.
+In modern defence systems, electric potential, charge distribution, thermal fields, and electromagnetic behavior determine how radars detect threats, how missiles navigate, and how military communication stays secure.

-Two fundamental mathematical tools behind these technologies are:
+Two fundamental field equations used across defence engineering are:

-Laplace’s Equation (∇²V = 0)

-Poisson’s Equation (∇²V = –ρ/ε)

-Together, they describe how electric potential, charge distribution, temperature fields, and electromagnetic behavior evolve in space.

-From missile guidance systems in DRDO laboratories to stealth aircraft design by HAL, these equations drive simulations that make weapons precise, communication secure, and radar detection accurate.

-2. Theoretical Overview
-2.1 Laplace’s Equation
+Laplace’s Equation:

 ∇
 2
 𝑉